-Prosecutors argue for the highest possible felony sentencing guidelines and a defense lawyer is supposed to argue for the lowest possible scoring.
+Prosecutors argue for the highest possible felony sentencing guidelines, and a defense lawyer is supposed to argue for the lowest possible scoring.
 Circuit judges consider variables under the Michigan Sentencing Guidelines to determine a recommended sentence range after hearing arguments from the lawyers and making rulings on the law.
 The scoring and calculating of the Sentencing Guidelines is complex.
-Under new law in Michigan, the guidelines are advisory and not mandatory.
+Under a new law in Michigan, the guidelines are advisory and not mandatory.

 As an example, prosecutors frequently use Michigan Sentencing Guidelines Offense Variables (“OV”) in an attempt to lengthen jail or prison sentences.
 As an example, points are assessed to OV 10 when a defendant engages in predatory conduct toward a victim or exploits a vulnerable victim.
 Prosecutors frequently use a very liberal and loose definition of “predatory conduct” to justify scoring this guideline.